sharanyakataru/Activist-toolkit-2020-Marine-Life/README.md

 ## Image Attributions
 - Insert here

-# Starter Code File Overview
-Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

 ## ← index.html
-This is your homepage.
-It should be the first page that you work on.
+This is the homepage.

 ## ← script.js
-Later this week, you'll edit this file to create your checklist.
+Creates the checklist.

 ## ← styles.css
-ThIS file contains the CSS rule sets for index.html and any universal elements for all pages.
+CSS rule sets for index.html and any universal elements for all pages.
-We've already included a lot of them for you, but you should customize it as you want.

 ## ← take-action.html
-This will hold your action item checklist and action description.
+Holds the action item checklist and action description.

 ## ← take-action.css
-This file contains the CSS rule set for take-action.html.
+CSS rule set for take-action.html.

 ---